andreasbehnke/docserv/README.md

-# pdfserv
+# docserv
-REST API around functionality of pdfbox
+REST API for accessing and displaying documents